 In Hong Kong, there are well over 100 Chinese and Western historical sites that are now declared monuments.

 In Hong Kong, you can simultaneously experience the old and the new.
-Experience the contrast between modern skyscrapers and centuries-old temples, as well as high-speed railways and colonial-era trams.
+Experience the contrast between modern skyscrapers and centuries-old temples, as well as high-speed railways and leisurely rides on the iconic tram.

 With a population density at 6,690 persons per square kilometre, Hong Kong is one of the most densely populated places in the world.